 On this basis we are attempting to incorporate a methodology which results in a classification system that identifies a working hypothesis as to what the given phenomena in each case report most probably is to an adequate degree of certainty.
 We appreciate that even using a more in-depth and specific methodological approach to UAP classification we are still faced with limitations, primarily as a result of human experience and subjectivity along with the difficult observability of the phenomena.

-With the investigated subject matter of UAP open to biopsychosocial subjectivity it becomes imperative to utlise a methodology that incorporates relevant determining data.
-Qualitative methodologies were considered and rejected on the basis witness interpretation following in the biopscyhosocial framework.
+With the investigated subject matter of UAP open to psychosocial subjectivity it becomes imperative to utlise a methodology that incorporates relevant quantitative determining data.
+Qualitative methodologies were considered and rejected on the basis witness interpretation following in the psychosocial framework.
 Due to the vast specific requirements of UAP holistic investigation we decided to adapt a quantitate approach to the methodology.
 Building on Hynek and Vallee the approach was therefore taken based on a basic point system which determines a final classification.

 For each given case report we aim to evaluate the case against a point system.
 Points are assigned based upon whether the case incorporates one or more of each ‘class sections’.
 The total of each section is calculated and a final score is taken, that score then determines which classification the case report falls under.
 A working hypothesis is then formulated.

 Within the class section, the factors are broken down into groups 1-3, so for example ‘Singular civilian sighting with witness testimony’ CWT-1 is assigned +1 point and ‘Multiple civilian sighting with witness testimony’ CWT-2 is assigned +2 points.
 Multiple witness sightings are taken as more credible than single witness sightings and therefore receive a higher mark.